fditraglia/gfic/README.md

 Simulation Studies
 -------------------
-Code for our simulation studies appears in the directory "simulations" which contains three subdirectories:
+Code for our simulation studies appears in the directory `simulations` which contains three subdirectories:

   * `DynamicPanel` contains code to replicate Table 2 from the body of the paper